Buying software – which way to go?

 There’s also the issue of price.
 You don’t get top end luxury when you only want to pay rock bottom prices.
 That old adage rings true that you get what you pay for and that’s just the same with software.
 You’re not going to get rear parking sensors, heated seats and bluetooth if you skimp on cost.
 Much as you won’t get a full nominal code structure, cross client reporting and CGT calculations if the system isn’t a full accounting and case management solution.
 Although sometimes low price doesn’t mean you skimp on everything.
 There are some Asia makes which can offer very competitive models compared to the luxury European brands.
 So how do you know if you’re getting good value?

-In this sense, software is a bit more abstract than cars.
+In this sense, buying software is a bit more abstract than buying cars.
 With a car you can take it for a test drive, check the service warranty, the MPG, etc. But this isn’t so easy with software.
 Most software comes with support, but how do you really know what level of service you will be getting if something does go wrong.
 Some software companies offer free trials.
 But this can’t really give you much more insight than an in-depth demo or guided session.
 Everyone has their own way of working and you need to ensure training is undertaken and processes are put into place that will ensure the system will drive forward efficiencies.
 This isn’t achievable with a short term trial.

 So how do you know which system is the best value with the most functionality at the right price?
 Making a simple comparison between all the features and prices is a basic way of doing it.
 Perhaps a better way would be to speak to existing users.
 They can give you an honest review on how to get the most out of the system; what the real strengths are and how good the after-sales support really is.